-One of my favorite neighborhoods in Paris is in the 7th arrondissement along Rue St. Dominique.
+Perhaps my favorite neighborhood in Paris is in the 7th Arrondissement along Rue St. Dominique.
 It's like a pop-up Paris village.
 There are all the Christian Constant restaurants including Café Constant, Le Violon d'Ingres and Les Cocottes.
 The shopping is great, too, with lots of boutiques.

-One of my favorite bakeries is there: Boulangerie Jean Millet with fabulous little booths to sit in.
+One of my favorite bakeries is there as well, Boulangerie Jean Millet with fabulous little booths to sit in.
 Of course there's Rue Cler, the fantastic food street.
 And it's all in the shadow of the Eiffel Tower.

 It's also convenient to Metro stops and one of my favorite food shopping experiences in Paris, Le Grand Epicerie de Paris, next to my favorite department store, Le Bon Marché.

-I would start with a café crème and croissant in bed in room #36 at Hotel le St. Gregoire.
-I love long, leisurely lunches in Michelin-starred restaurants, so I would choose to lunch at Le Meurice where Yannick Alleno would drop by to chat.
-Dinner would be light: oysters and champagne at L'Huîtrier in the 17th.
+I would start the day with a café crème and croissant in bed in room #36 at Hotel le St-Gregoire.
+I also love long, leisurely lunches in Michelin-starred restaurants, so I would choose to lunch at Le Meurice where the chef de cuisine would drop by to chat.
+Dinner would be light — oysters and champagne at L'Huîtrier in the 17th.

 I love food shopping in Paris!
 Even the messy, small grocery stores are fun.
 It still gives me a thrill to see all the AOC cheeses, butters and yogurts that you can't find in Canada.
 At Christmas, you can find pre-packed escargots to go, which I also adore.